-Certain statements in the letter are forward-looking.
+Certainstatements in the letter are forward-looking.
 These forward-looking statements are based on certain assumptions and reflect our current expectations.
 As a result, forward-looking statements are subject to a number of risks and uncertainties that could cause actual results or events to differ materially from current expectations.
-Some of the factors that could cause actual results to differ materially from current expectations are discussed in the "Risk Factors" section of our 2015 annual report as well as in other materials that we from time to time file with, or furnish to, the Canadian securities regulatory authorities and the U.S. Securities and Exchange Commission.
+Some of the factors that could cause actual results to differ materially from current expectations are discussed in the "Risk Factors" section of our 2015 annual report as well as in other materials that we from time to time file with, or furnish to, the Canadian securities regulatory authorities and the U.S. Securities regulatory authorities and the U.S. Securities regulatory authorities and the U.S. Securities as the security and exchange Commission.
 There is no assurance that any forward-looking statements will materialize.
 You are cautioned not to place undue reliance on forward-looking statements, which reflect expectations only as of this date.
 Except as may be required by applicable law, we disclaim any intention or obligation to update or revise any forward-looking statements.